Boxing vs Muay Thai

 - • You want to master one thing deeply

-- • Interested in competing in amateur boxing
+- • You are interested in competing in amateur boxing

-- • Kids classes are a priority (more common for boxing)
+- • Kids classes are a priority (more widely available for boxing)

 Choose Muay Thai if:

-Our take: Both are excellent.
-We teach boxing because it's what we know best and because the amateur boxing scene in the UK is strong.
-If you want to try Muay Thai, Greenwich Muay Thai is nearby and they're decent - no shame in training both if you've got the time.
+Our honest take: Both are excellent martial arts.
+We teach boxing because it is what we know best and because the amateur boxing pathway in the UK through England Boxing is well-structured and accessible.
+If you want to try Muay Thai alongside boxing, there are good gyms in south-east London.
+No shame in training both if you have the time and budget.